hannorein/rebound/docs/integrators.md

 The basic implementation of WHFast is described in detail in [Rein & Tamayo 2015](https://ui.adsabs.harvard.edu/abs/2015MNRAS.452..376R/abstract).
 The higher order aspects of it are described in [Rein, Tamayo & Brown 2019](https://ui.adsabs.harvard.edu/abs/2019MNRAS.489.4632R/abstract).
 WHFast also supports first order variational equations which can be used in chaos estimators ([Rein & Tamayo 2016](https://ui.adsabs.harvard.edu/abs/2016MNRAS.459.2275R/abstract)).
-The user can choose between Jacobi and Democratic Heliocentric coordinates.
+The user can choose between Jacobi, Democratic Heliocentric, WHDS,  and barycentric coordinates.

 The following code enables the WHFast integrator.
 Because WHFast is not an adaptive integrator, you also need to set a timestep.